-TCDRS' private equity investments consist of partnerships that (a) take public companies private in order to improve their operations and then resell them in the future; (b) invest in start-up companies with new ideas or technologies; (c) invest in both traditional and renewable energy discovery and production; and (d) invest in real estate.
+TCDRS' private equity investments consist of partnerships that (a) take public companies private in order to improve their operations and then resell them in the future; (b) invest in start-up companies with new ideas or technologies; and (c) invest in both traditional and renewable energy discovery and production.
 As of Dec.
-31, 2020, TCDRS had committed \$12.5 billion of capital to 278 private equity partnerships.
+31, 2021, TCDRS had committed \$14.8 billion of capital to 305 private equity partnerships.